noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Decoding the base 64 we see `{"success": false, "result": "Encoding error"}`

-OK, so it wants b64.
-On the next round we send
+OK, so it wants base 64.
+On the next round we send:

 `echo 'ls' | base64 > get-job/ImxhdGVzdCI=`

-And get back
+and get back:

 `{"success": false, "result": "JSON error"}`